 The galleried reception/dining room with sash windows and woodburning stove seats 26 people and the main sitting room has an inglenook fireplace and a woodburning stove, ideal for relaxing in front of a family film.

 But that is not all!

-This spacious Shropshire holiday cottage has the added benefit of a library, a conservatory and a games room with a full-size snooker table.
+There is the added benefit of a library, a conservatory and a games room with a full-size snooker table.